 Or, maybe I’m the only one who finds herself in a near state of panic anytime I pass an older, clearly bitter single woman who seems perfectly content cut off from the rest of the world.
 The grey haired, Target-lady bowl cut types you see at the grocery store, dressed in what can’t quite be distinguished as a sweat suit or pajamas, as if to say “screw you” to the world, strolling past with a cart full of pineapple cottage cheese and cat food.
 (Just one of the many anxieties in life for a singlegirl.)

 It’s a well known fact that us singles are marrying later, if at all.
 We are less the committal type, and a bit more the thrill-seeking type, the majority of the time, our eyes wide open for the next best thing.
 When traditional forms of dating went out the window, traditional relationships seem to as well.
-This does not quite make a simple recipe for love.
-Frankly, over the years it's seems even love has changed it's form.
+This does not quite make a simple recipe for love, particularly for those looking for the traditional kind.